LeoMaggio/MML-Credit-Card-Default/README.md

-# MML-Credit-Card-Default
+# Predicting Credit Card Defaults with Machine Learning Algorithms - MML2021
-Final project for Mathematics in Machine Learning @Politecnico di Torino A.Y.
+Final project for the Mathematics in Machine Learning course @Politecnico di Torino A.Y.
 2020/21

 ---